timsdesigns/Batch-automation---HTML-CSS-JS/README.md

 # Batch-automation---HTML-CSS-JS
-a little batch script for making templates for the HTML + CSS + JS setup
+a little batch script for making templates for the HTML + CSS + JS setup (with IIFE and dark mode to speed things up)

 ## HOWTO USE:
 ### 1. Make batch folder in C:\Users%AppData%\Code\User, and jsApp.bat there